Coping With Loss

 - If you've saved some of your horse's mane or tail hair, braid a bookmark, a window ornament, a wristband or whatever item would be most meaningful to you.

-- Buy or make a special piece of jewelry—with a horse motif or not or engraved with your horse's name—that you wear all the time.
+- Buy or make a special piece of jewelry—maybe with a horse motif or engraved with your horse's name—that you wear all the time.
 Whenever you notice the jewelry, you'll be reminded of your horse.

 - Create a keepsake memory book of photos, written stories and recollections.